 Information Technology - Internet Application Development

-The Internet Application Development graduate certificate is designed to provide a specialized education in emerging technologies for students who seek further studies in web development.
+The Internet Application Development graduate certificate provides a specialized education in emerging technologies for students seeking further studies in web development.
 The certificate is intended to prepare students to meet the growing demand for qualifications in the field.

 This certificate requires 9 credit hours for completion.

 Illinois State is the only university in the state with information systems and computer science programs both accredited by the Computing Accreditation Commission of ABET.

 A student applying to a graduate certificate program must: